yiisoft/yii-middleware/README.md

 3. Cookie named `_language`.
 Name can be customized via `withCookieName()` method.
 4. `Accept-Language` header.
 Not enabled by default.
 Use `withDetectLocale(true)` to enable it.

-Found locale is saved to session by default.
-You can disable saving completely:
+Found locale is not saved by default.
+You can enable saving like this:

 ```php
 use Yiisoft\Yii\Middleware\Locale;